FabiO20000/ARI711S-Assignment-Coders/README.md

 2. **Analysis**: Open the `Assignment1.ipynb` notebook in a Jupyter environment to view our methodology and findings.

 ## License
-This project includes a copyright file as per repository best practices[cite: 11].
+This project includes a copyright file as per repository best practices.

 ---------------------------------------------------------------------------------------------------------------------------------------